NWUIP/SAMDIFF-IP/README.md

 # SAMDIFF-IP
-This repository is the official code for SAMDIFF-IP
+This repository is the official code for SAMDIFF-IP.

 ## 💻Dependencies
 * pytorch==1.11.0